TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

         accordance with provisions of section 7.6.5.

 (b)  1.
 Except as provided in Sections 7.6.4(b), Parts
-        (3)and (4), the commissioner may remove and store at the owner's expense any newsrack that remains in violation for more than 30 days after the date for compliance specified in Section 7.6.4(a) provided that the Commissioner shall give written notice of removal to the owner stating the date the newsrack was removed; the reasons for removal; the storage location; and the procedure for claiming the machine.
+        (3)and (4), the commissioner may remove and store at the owner's expense any newsrack that remains in violation after the date for compliance specified in Section 7.6.4(a)(1) provided that
+        the Commissioner shall give email or written notice of removal to the owner stating the date the newsrack was removed; the reasons for removal; the storage location; and the procedure for claiming the newsrack.

      2. Except as provided in Section 7.6.4(b), Parts (3)
         and (4), the owner of any newsrack may avoid removal